ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 ## How it works

-A raw Excel Sheet can be exported from the grid by calling the `getGridRawDataForExcel` method.
+A raw Excel Sheet can be exported from the grid by calling the `getSheetDataForExcel` method.
 This will start the `Multiple Sheet Export` process.
-The results of calling `getGridRawDataForExcel` should be stored in an Array, and once all needed sheets have been stored, the `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel` method should be called.
+The results of calling `getSheetDataForExcel` should be stored in an Array, and once all needed sheets have been stored, the `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel` method should be called.

 [[note]]
 | When using modules, the `exportMultipleSheetsAsExcel` and `getMultipleSheetsAsExcel` functions can be imported directly from the `excel-export` module as `import { exportMultipleSheetsAsExcel, getMultipleSheetsAsExcel } from '@ag-grid-enterprise/excel-export'`.

 [[warning]]
-| Calling `getGridRawDataForExcel` will start a Multiple Sheet export process, that can only be ended by calling `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel`.
+| Calling `getSheetDataForExcel` will start a Multiple Sheet export process, that can only be ended by calling `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel`.
 Before this process is ended, no data will be able to be exported from the grid using `exportDataAsExcel` or `getDataAsExcel`.

 ## Example with Data Selection
 In this example, we combine the `onlySelected=true` property to limit the export to 100 rows per sheet.